SteveGoldstein/boot-camps/version-control/git/collaborate/Readme.md

     $ cd ~/simplestats

-To put this in more realistic terms, imagine that the upstream repository (UW-Madison-ACI) is managed by your PI and the alpha and beta forks are students working on a project, tasked with implementing some stats functions.
-Like good SWC followers, we'll be working in a branch, called `median`, which I will now create.
+To put this in more realistic terms, imagine that the upstream repository (UW-Madison-ACI) is managed by your PI and Alpha and Beta are students working on a project tasked with implementing some stats functions.
+Like good SWC followers, Alpha and Beta have their own forks.
+We'll be working in a branch, called `median`, which I will now create.
 Once I have, update your local copies and remotes:

     $ git fetch upstream